seratch/scalikesolr/readme.md

-# scalikesolr : Apache Solr Client for Scala/Java
+# ScalikeSolr : Apache Solr Client for Scala/Java

-"scalikesolr" is a simple Solr client library for Scala.
+"ScalikeSolr" is a simple Solr client library for Scala.
 And it also works fine with Java.

 ## How to install